jeongwookie/new_korean_words/README.md

-# New Korean Words from Portal News Headlines
+# New Korean Word Corpus